secretstartups/handbook/finance/payroll/index.html.md

 **Password reset**: your _GitLab email_ is your username to reset the password.

+Important: It is required for team member to update their state in WorkDay.

+### Germany

+1. New hire team member must provide Social Insurance number (Sozialversicherungsnummer) and TAX ID number (Steueridentifikationsnummer) correctly in the LPI form.
+Mske sure to update this in your WorkDay Personal > IDs.
+1. If this is your first employment in Germany and don’t have the above details, please send them to payroll as soon as you will receive it by post.

 ## iiPay - Contractors

-1. Team members must submit their salary invoices through BambooHR and expenses through Expensify by the 8th of each month.
+1. Team members must submit their salary invoices through BambooHR by the 8th of each month and expenses through Navan Expense and have them approved by 6th of the month.
 For example, submit May salary invoice in the month of May, which is the current month.

 1. To enter salary invoice in BambooHR:
    * Visit "My Info" page